 server.xml.
 For example:

-If you use the preferred option (option 1) or option 2, use the path to the generated server keystore.
+If option (a) or (c) is being followed, use the path to the generated server keystore.
 Although the keystore paths can be relative to the location of the server.xml file, it is best to provide absolute paths in order to ensure correct configuration.

-With option 4, you do not need to modify the
+With option (d), you do not need to modify the keyStoreFile attribute.

-keystorePass attribute to be the password to your keystore.
+- Modify keystorePass to be the password to your keystore

-keyAlias attribute to point to the alias of the certificate/private key pair
+- Modify keyAlias to point to the alias of the certificate/private key pair

-truststoreTypeto PKCS12, JKS, BKS, UBER, or PEM—depending on the type of keystore you're using.
+- Modify truststoreType to PKCS12, JKS, BKS, UBER, or PEM—depending on the type of keystore you're using

 Additional Configuration Details